eRecruiter/eRecruiter.ApplicantImport/README.md

 ## Supported applicant attributes

-- First name: `FirstName` - must never be empty
+- *First name:* `FirstName` - must never be empty
-- Last name: `LastName` - must never be empty
+- *Last name:* `LastName` - must never be empty
-- Gender: `Gender`
+- *Gender:* `Gender`
-- E-Mail: `Email`
+- *E-Mail:* `Email`
-- Phone: `Phone`
+- *Phone:* `Phone`
-- Mobile phone: `MobilePhone`
+- *Mobile phone:* `MobilePhone`
-- Street (address): `Street`
+- *Street (address):* `Street`
-- ZIP code: `ZipCode`
+- *ZIP code:* `ZipCode`
-- City (address): `City`
+- *City (address):* `City`
-- CV: `Cv` - must be empty or a path to an existing file
+- *CV:* `Cv` - must be empty or a path to an existing file
-- Photo (applicant portrait): `Photo` - must be empty or a path to an existing file
+- *Photo* (applicant portrait): `Photo` - must be empty or a path to an existing file
-- Document: `Document` - must be empty or a path to an existing file (to import single file) or directory (to import all files in directory).
+- *Document:* `Document` - must be empty or a path to an existing file (to import single file) or directory (to import all files in directory).
 Also, configuration for `AdditionalType` is required to specify the applicant document type.
-- Job profile: `JobProfile`
+- *Job profile:* `JobProfile`
-- Region: `Region`
+- *Region:* `Region`
-- Applicant #: `Id` - this is actually a "magic column".
+- *Applicant #:* `Id` - this is actually a "magic column".
 If it is specified (and contains a valid applicant #), existing applicants will be updated instead of newly created.
 This is very handy if you want to bulk-add information to already existing applicants.
+- *Title:* `Title` - based on the mandator settings "title before name" or "title after name" is automatically set correctly.

 ## Known problems and shortcomings

-- The applicants creation date cannot be set at the moment.
+- It's not possible to explicitely set the creation date of an applicant at the moment.
 It is always the date/time of import.
+- It's not possible to set custom fields at the moment.
+- It's not possible to add "important information" to an applicant at the moment.
+- It's not possible to add a history entry to an applicant at the moment.
-- History entries are not very nice (or missing completely) at the moment:
+- The auto-generated history entries are a little buggy at the moment:
     - Base information (name, gender, e-mail) are not displayed in history (they are set correctly tho).
     - Photos are displayed as [-] instead of [+].
 - Imported documents are always public, meaning they are visible on the applicant portal.